fleschutz/CWTS/README.md

 C++ Compiler Ranking
 --------------------

-Only one rule applies: each file compiled without warning results in one penalty point.
+Only one rule applies: each file compiled without warning/error results in one penalty point.
 Results are based on CWTS 1.0 and highest warning level.

 1. g++ 7.3.0: 5 penalty points
 2. clang++ 6.0: 5 penalty points